kosmalex/tiny_processor/README.md

 <p align=center> <img src="figs/WV-SPI.png" alt="figs/WV-SPI.png" width="1000"/> </p>

 The `clk` signal which is colored blue is the system clock.
 The SPI's serial clock is the inverted system clock.
 The serial clock idles @ logic low and outcoming or incoming bits are sampled @ its positive edge.
 This means that the SPI's mode is 0.
-More on that here: https://en.wikipedia.org/wiki/Serial_Peripheral_Interface.
-The `buffer` is the signal coming from the shift register and `nbytes` register is the `NB` register as shown in the SPI image above.
+More on that here; https://en.wikipedia.org/wiki/Serial_Peripheral_Interface.
+The `buffer` is the signal coming from the shift register and `nbytes` register is the `NB` register from the SPI image above.

 Once the `buffer` and `nbytes` registers have been initialized the chip select signal (`cs_out`) is deasserted to indicate the start of a transaction.
-Then the slave samples (or should sample) every bit @ the rising edge of the `sclk` signal. `mosi` signal indicates the bits sampled.
-The shift register shifts its bits one to the right and the `nbytes` counter decrements by 1, both on every falling edge.
+Then the slave samples (or should sample) every bit @ the rising edge of the `sclk` signal.
+The `mosi` signal indicates the bit that is about to be sampled.
+The shift register shifts its bits one to the right and the `nbytes` counter decrements by 1, both on every falling edge of clock (`clk`).

 The waveform below shows a SPI read operation (`spir` instruction).

 <p align=center> <img src="figs/WV-SPIr.png" alt="figs/WV-SPIr.png" width="1000"/> </p>

-The input `miso` signal is buffered and then shifted into the shift register @ every positive edge of the serial clock.
+The input `miso` signal is buffered @ every falling edge of the input clock, if `cs` is deasserted.
+It's shifted into the shift register @ every positive edge of the serial clock.
 Everything else is similar to the SPI write operation waveform.

-#### Note
+#### Notes

-When the driver initializes the processor it uses the SPI module.
+- When the driver initializes the processor it uses the SPI module.
 However, it does not strictly follow the SPI protocol.
 That is why the `miso` signal is not buffered when driver IO takes place.
+- The logic high of the *Tiny processor* design will be around **1.8 V**.
+Consiquently, SPI signals may need external amplification.

 ### 7-seg driver